Monty Campground is located on the lower Metolius River just above Lake Billy Chinook and offers fishing and a peaceful setting.

 Driving: The route using Highway 97 and passing through Cove Palisades State Park has the most pavement and adequately maintained gravel roads.
 Alternate routes (from Highway 20) include rough, teeth-rattling, gravel Forest Service roads.
 That said, final miles of gravel past Perry South Campground and can be very rugged.
 Large RVs and trailers are not recommended and should take extreme caution or plan to camp elsewhere.

 Generators: Generators are prohibited during quiet hours.
-Generators may not be run outside of quiet hours to power medical devices or other equipment.
+Generators may not be run during quiet hours to power medical devices or other equipment.

 OHVs: Off-road vehicle use is prohibited within the campground.